Is It Really Worth Keeping a Migraine Headache Diary?

 Maybe your doctor suggested it.
 Maybe you saw people in an online migraine group talking about it.
-And you’ve started to wonder: Should I keep a headache diary too?
+And you’ve started to wonder: Should I keep a migraine headache diary too?

-What Is a Headache Diary?
+What Is a Migraine Diary?

 Simply put, it’s a record that tracks the frequency, duration and intensity of migraine attacks (or other headaches) over time.
 Keeping an accurate headache diary can help you and your healthcare provider understand which treatments work best for you and which may be losing their effectiveness.
 It can also help you identify your migraine triggers and avoid them in the future.